One of the important events that occurred in the month of Muharram was the Battle of Karbala.

 What happened after Karbala – After The Battle

-Hussain (RA)’s death had the opposite effect on what Yazid may have thought before.
-Hussain (RA)’s death sparked hatred and resistance to Yazid’s rule and the Ummays in general.
+Hussain (R.A)’s death had the opposite effect on what Yazid may have thought before.
+Hussain (R.A)’s death during the Karbala incident sparked hatred and resistance to Yazid’s rule and the Ummays in general.

 To this day, the death of Hussain (RA) and his companions are commemorated by Sunni and Shia Muslims on the 10th of Muharram every year on the Islamic calendar, which peaks on the tenth day, commonly known as Ashura Day.

-Muslim community even holds the Ashura event, which is held every year on the 9th to 10th of Muharram.
+The Muslim community even holds the Ashura event, which is held every year on the 9th to 10th of Muharram to relive the incident of Karbala.

-Hussain (RA)’s death became the center of Shia belief and have a special place for Sunni beliefs. both saw Hussain (RA) as someone who fought against oppression.
-Hussain (RA) became a person whom they greatly admired for his courage, sacrifice, and fortitude.
+Hussain (R.A)’s death became the center of Shia belief and has a special place for Sunni beliefs. both saw Hussain (R.A) as someone who fought against oppression.
+Hussain (R.A) became a person whom they greatly admired for his courage, sacrifice, and fortitude.

 72 martyrs of Karbala names

-72 names of martyrs who died at the battle of Karbala along with Husayn ibn Ali to fought against oppression.
+72 names of martyrs who died at the battle of Karbala along with Husayn ibn Ali to fight against oppression.

 The following is a list of the names of the martyrs who died from Husayn’s entourage in the Battle of Karbala that we managed to collect from several reliable sources: